-11 11/17/23 Mock Crime Scene Presentations IV and crime scene folder Retrieval of latent prints from human skin Processing for the Individual Final Crime Scene and Goodie Bag Handouts 11/24/23 Thanksgiving Break, no class 12 12/01/23 Legal: Issues pertaining to crime scene search/evidence collection: RIAG's office Firearms: Lab Analysis, Shooting Reconstruction, Distance Determination, NIBIN, Gunshot Residue Analysis, Handling, Safety of Firearms & Photography: Painting with Light LP: AFIS Handouts Gardner 2 nd ed.: 300-305 Gardner 3 rd ed.: 255-260 Rob: pp. 347-363.
+Hungarian Red, SPR, Amido Black 11 11/15/24 Mock Crime Scene Presentations IV and Crime Scene folder Retrieval of latent prints from human skin Processing for the Individual Final Crime Scene and Goodie Bag Your start time is the file: 2024 Crime Scene Groups Goody Bag day.
+18 of you will come in at 9am and leave at 3pm.
+The rest of the class comes in at the regular start time of noon.
+Check to see if you are to come in early.
+Handouts Check schedule for starting times in the Groups folder (2024 CS Goodie bag groups) 12 11/22/24 Legal: Issues about crime scene search/evidence collection: RIAG's office Trace: P-GSR lecture Firearms: Lab Analysis, Shooting Reconstruction, Distance Determination, NIBIN, Gunshot Residue Analysis, Handling, Safety of Firearms & Photography Painting with Light LP: AFIS Handouts Gardner 2 nd ed.: 300-305 Gardner 3 rd ed.: 255-260 Rob: pp. 347-363.
 Daluz: Chap.
-7 Weekly Quiz 13 12/8/23 EXAM 2, Information from weeks 7-12 The exam is not cumulative, except for camera/photogra and settings which are required for both exams.
-Individual Presentations: Crime Scene/Goodie Bag Camera/Equipment not needed phy terms
+7 Weekly Quiz 11/29/24 Thanksgiving Break, no class 13 12/06/24 Be on time!
+Class photo taken at noon.
+EXAM 2, Information from weeks 7-12 The exam is not cumulative, except for camera/photography terms and camera settings on both exams.
+Individual Presentations: Crime Scene/Goodie Bag Camera/Equipment not needed

-Course Requirements and Assessments
+Course Requirements and

-Quizzes, Crime Scene Folders, Camera Component Exercise, and Video Assignment: 25% Photo Notebook: 25% Final Individual Practical Presentation: 25%
+Quizzes, Crime Scene Folders, Camera Component Exercise, and Video Assignment: 25%

+Photo Notebook: 25%

+Final Individual Practical Presentation: 25%